Q-Learning with Fine-Grained Gap-Dependent Regret: Introduction

 where $|Z_{\opt}|$ denotes the number of optimal $(s,a,h)$ triples.
 These results incorporate individual suboptimality gaps $\Delta_h(s,a)$ and significantly reduce reliance on the global factor $1/\Delta_{\textnormal{min}}$.
 This progress naturally leads to the following open question:

-Answering this question is challenging. \textbf{For UCB-based algorithms}, establishing fine-grained gap-dependent regret requires novel analytical techniques, particularly in bounding the cumulative weighted estimation error of $Q$-estimates.
-Existing works~\citep{yang2021q, zheng2024gap} treat all state-action pairs uniformly in this analysis.
+Answering this question is challenging. \textbf{For UCB-based algorithms}, establishing fine-grained gap-dependent regret requires novel techniques, particularly in bounding the cumulative weighted estimation error of $Q$-estimates.
+Existing works~\citep{yang2021q, zheng2024gap} treat all state-action pairs uniformly in the analysis.
 However, it is insufficient for deriving fine-grained results, as optimal and suboptimal pairs exhibit significantly different visitation patterns: suboptimal pairs are typically visited only $\hat{O}(\log T)$ times \citep{zhang2025gapdependent}, where $\hat{O}$ captures only the dependence on $T$.
-Ignoring this imbalance leads to loose bounds and an overly conservative dependence on $1/\Delta_{\textnormal{min}}$. \textbf{Regarding the non-UCB-based algorithm AMB}, it remains unclear whether the two estimators induced by multi-step bootstrapping jointly form an unbiased estimate of the optimal $Q$-value function due to the randomness of the bootstrapping step.
-This property is crucial for the concentration analysis used to prove the optimism of model-free RL algorithms, yet it is not established in \citet{xu2021fine}.
+Ignoring this imbalance leads to loose bounds and an overly conservative dependence on $1/\Delta_{\textnormal{min}}$. \textbf{Regarding the non-UCB-based algorithm AMB}, it remains unclear whether the two estimators induced by multi-step bootstrapping jointly form an unbiased estimate of the optimal $Q$-function due to the randomness of the bootstrapping step.
+This property is crucial for the concentration analysis used to establish the optimism of AMB, yet it was not shown in \citet{xu2021fine}.

-In this paper, we give an affirmative answer to the open question above by establishing \textbf{the first fine-grained gap-dependent regret upper bounds for model-free RL}, covering both UCB-based and non-UCB-based algorithms.
+In this paper, we give an affirmative answer to the open question above by establishing \textbf{the first fine-grained gap-dependent regret upper bound for UCB-based algorithms}, along with rigorous counterparts for non-UCB-based algorithms.
 Our main contributions are summarized below:

 \textbf{A Novel Fine-Grained Analytical Framework for UCB-Based Algorithms.} We develop a novel framework that explicitly distinguishes the visitation frequencies of optimal and suboptimal state-action pairs.
 Using this framework, we establish the first fine-grained, gap-dependent regret bound for a popular UCB-based algorithm, namely UCB-Hoeffding \citep{jin2018q}.
-To further demonstrate the generality of our approach, we introduce a new UCB-based algorithm, ULCB-Hoeffding, which simplifies the design of AMB~\citep{xu2021fine}, and prove that it also achieves a fine-grained regret bound.
-As shown in \Cref{experiment}, both UCB-Hoeffding and ULCB-Hoeffding demonstrate improved empirical performance compared to AMB.
+As shown in \Cref{experiment}, UCB-Hoeffding demonstrates improved empirical performance compared to AMB.